amoffat/sh/README.md

 ## Finding Commands

-"which" acts like the "which" command on most systems: it finds the full path of a binary.
-This command is implemented in Python and therefore doesn't rely on which existing.
+"Which" finds the full path of a program, or returns None if it doesn't exist.
+This command is one of the few commands implemented as a Python function, and therefore doesn't rely on the "which" program actually existing.

 ```python
 print which("python") # "/usr/bin/python"